 The route from Malaucène has a good number of cyclists at all times of the season, but it is far less crowded than the other side.
 If you’d like the road a bit more to yourself, choose this one.

 The forgotten third road up the mountain is the most serene.
 For those who may not want to try the other two, for whatever reason, Sault offers something of a ‘Ventoux-Lite’ experience, at least for the first 20 km.
 This route is the longest, at 26 km, but the first several of those are through the beautiful lavender fields below the pretty village of Sault.
 This is one our favorite areas in all of France, especially when the lavender is in bloom (early to mid summer).
 Note: in 2013 the entire road was re-paved and this climb/descent is like riding on a billiard table now!

 Once you make your way out of the valley on its western side you start into the forested flanks of Ventoux.
-It’s really an easy climb, though, and other than the shotty road surface, it’s a very pleasant ride.
+It’s really an easy climb and a very pleasant ride.
 Enjoy it because when you get to Chalet Reynard (meeting the climb from Bédoin), you have the same tough 6 km to get up as those attempting the first route above.

 No matter which route up Mont Ventoux you choose, you will end up here, 1912 meters above Provence – and that’s something you’ll never forget.

 The Ventoux Triple

-If you are mad enough (I can say this because I’ve now done it!) you can climb all three routes in one day.
+If you are mad enough (we can say this because we’ve done it twice!) you can climb all three routes in one day.
 This would entail 72 km of climbing with 4300 meters of vertical gain, approximately similar to a major day in the mountains in the Tour de France (except far more concentrated).
 If you can do it you will be able to join the Club des Cinglés de Ventoux (literally the Maniacs of Ventoux Club!).

 This is a mountain that frightens even pro cyclists – getting yourself ready is essential if you want to do more than just survive.